Knee pain and sprains

 ACL reconstruction

-The anterior cruciate ligament (ACL) is a major ligament in the knee.
-This procedure is to repair the ACL if it becomes damaged or torn, and restore stability in your knee.
+Anterior cruciate ligament (ACL) reconstruction surgery repairs a major ligament in your knee if it’s damaged or torn, helping to reduce pain and restore stability in your knee.

 Arthroscopic meniscectomy